NonFunGerbils/Gerbils-Security-Guide-for-Crypto-and-NFTs/readme.md

 ## Email links

-* Never open links in emails - remove this habbit and keep your wits about you, it is very easy to accidentally click a malicious link from an email that looks perfect except is sent by a fake email address.
+Never open links in emails - remove this habbit and keep your wits about you, it is very easy to accidentally click a malicious link from an email that looks perfect except is sent by a fake email address.
 * If there is a link you would like to visit go directly to the site independantly.
 This is best done through bookmarks
 * When signing up to a new service add a bookmark so you have a trusted route to the site
+* You can check the sent from email to see if it is sent from an incorrect domain, If you use an independant email as detailed above for each serice it will also be obvious if the email has come in through the wrong address single use address.

 ## MFA (Multi Factor Authentication)